se-edu/se-book/principles/lawOfDemeter/text.md

 <tip-box>

-:package: In the example above, `foo` is already coupled to `Bar`.
+{{ icon_example }} In the example above, `foo` is already coupled to `Bar`.
 Upholding LoD avoids `foo` being coupled to `Goo` as well.

-:package: An analogy for LoD can be drawn from Facebook.
+{{ icon_example }} An analogy for LoD can be drawn from Facebook.
 If Facebook followed LoD, you would not be allowed to see posts of friends of friends, unless they are your friends as well.
 If Jake is your friend and Adam is Jake’s friend, you should not be allowed to see Adam’s posts unless Adam is a friend of yours as well.

 </tip-box>